rcchirwa/insight_data_engineering_code_mix/README.md

 ####Working with the Unit Tests:

 Unit Tests have been added for potential regression testing purposes.
+The only non-standard library that might be required for to run the tests is the mock library used to mock during unit testing.

 The tests can be run from the command lines as follows: